National-Education-Union/mats/README.md

 The top slice taken by the MAT was calculated from the Deprtment for Education's [Schools' Financial Benchmarking](https://schools-financial-benchmarking.service.gov.uk/Help/DataSources) website.
 The top slice data is for the academic year 2022-23 and can be download [here](https://sat1prsfb.blob.core.windows.net/sfb/SFB_Academies_2022-23_download.xlsx).

-To calculate the MAT top slice, we Total expenditure is in column CC.
-To calculate the top slice, divided the top MAT expenditure (sheet CentralServices, column CC) by the sum of total income for the trust (sheet CentralServices, column BR) and all schools (sheet Academies, column CN).
+To calculate the MAT top slice, we divided the total expenditure for the MAT (sheet CentralServices, column CC) by the sum of total income for the trust (sheet CentralServices, column BR) and all schools in the MAT (sheet Academies, column CN).

 ## Gender Pay Pay